 1. I was nearly killed, Part I.

 There I was, traveling along in my car, bellowing along with Adele as she set fire to the rain.
 (Isn’t it amazing how the lack of witnesses can make you think that your singing voice is spectacular?
 I was in that sweet spot.)
 I was innocently taking a benign short-cut to the nearest Taco Bell, a somewhat-hidden road that nobody uses because there’s nothing on it but illegally-dumped trash and some possible discarded bodies in the neighboring woods.
-(You won’t find me poking around with a stick up in there.)
+(You won’t find me poking around with a stick up in there, no sir.)